Homebuyers Have More Purchasing Power This Spring

 Why Sellers Can Also Benefit

 Do advantages for buyers spell disadvantages for sellers?
 Not necessarily.
 While homes are no longer selling at pandemic-era premium prices, sellers can still get a good deal by pricing competitively.
 And while buyers now have more options, improved affordability means more of them are financially ready to make offers when they find the right home — giving sellers a healthier pool of qualified, motivated buyers than last spring.
-For sellers who are also buyers, lower rates can make upgrading possible without stretching finances.

 The Math Behind Purchasing Power